william5647/jekyll-william/_posts/insecure-deserialization/2023-10-02-insecure-deserialization.md

 <figcaption>Fig 7.
 Session Cookie</figcaption>
 </figure>

-Edit the serialized data to /home/carlos/morale.txt
+1. Edit the serialized data to your target.

 <figure>
 <img src="{{ page.image8 }}" alt="">
 <figcaption>Fig 8.
 New Session Cookie</figcaption>
 </figure>

-Change the request line to POST /my-account/delete and send the request.
-Your account will be deleted, along with Carlos's morale.txt file.
+2. Change the request line to POST /my-account/delete and send the request.
+Your account will be deleted, along with Carlos's targeted file.

 <figure>
 <img src="{{ page.image9 }}" alt="">